ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-27-meta-learning.md

   - Flip the pages.
   - Repeat.

-This approach kept me awake, and I figured out the problems.
+This approach kept me awake, and I solved the problems.
 Up until the age of fifteen or sixteen, I had inherently assumed that teachers knew how to teach us all.
 They didn't.
 Nowadays, I’m wary of deferring my learning approach to others.

 **Meta Learning may be the most valuable skill to learn.**

 Do you know how you learn?
-If you don’t, start by asking, “What excites me?”
-Then go from there.
+If you don’t, start by asking, “What excites me?” then go from there.